 Every day, the savvy marketer references a range of industry-specific jargon.
 To break down this jargon, we created the marketing automation glossary.
 A page to bookmark and fall back on if a term crosses your path that you’re just not sure of.

 Whether you’re a newbie or a marketing automation veteran, this one-stop marketing definition shop will evolve as the industry does.
 Reference this list and add each term into your vocabulary and your marketing automation strategy.
 We’ve not only provided the definitions but added in examples, resources and even some hot tips.

 The process of running simultaneous experiments across multiple pages to determine which one performs the best.
-Marketers use A/B testing to compare two or more elements within a website or piece of content such as copy, email content, landing pages and lead ads.
+Marketers use to compare two or more elements within a website or piece of content such as copy, email content, landing pages and lead ads.
 This testing tool uses statistical analysis to highlight which variant received the highest conversion rate.